cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 ### Support file

+We automatically seed an example support file for each configured testing type, which has several commented out examples.

+This file runs **before** every single spec file.
+We do this purely as a convenience mechanism so you don't have to import this file in every single one of your spec files.

+The support file is a great place to put reusable behavior such as [custom commands](/api/cypress-api/custom-commands) or global overrides that you want applied and available to all of your spec files.

 By default Cypress will automatically include type-specific support files.
 For E2E, the default is `cypress/support/e2e.{js,jsx,ts,tsx}`, and for Component Testing `cypress/support/e2e.{js,jsx,ts,tsx}`.